bndtools/bnd.manual/_instructions/augment.md

 The key of the `PARAMETER` is for the bundle symbolic name.
 It can contain the '*' wildcard character to match multiple bundles.
 The bundle symbolic name must be allowed as a value in a filter it is therefore not a globbing expression.

-The following directives are architected:
+The following directives and attribute are architected:

-* `range:` – A version range.
+* `version` – A version range.
 If a single version is given it will be used as `[<version>,∞)`.
 The version range can be prefixed with an '@' for a consumer range (to the next major) or a provider range (to the next minor) when the '@' is a suffix of the version.
 The range can restrict the augmentation to a limited set of bundles.
 * `capability:` – The `capability:` directive specifies a `Provide-Capability` instruction, this will therefore likely have to be quoted.
 Any number of clauses can be specified.
 * `requirement:` – The `requirement:` directive specifies a `Require-Capability` instruction.